getfem/getfem/doc/sphinx/source/biblio.rst

 References
 ----------

 ..
+[AB-ER-PI2018] M. Abbas, A. Ern, N. Pignet.
+   *Hybrid High-Order methods for finite deformations of hyperelastic materials*.
+   Computational Mechanics, 62(4), 909-928, 2018.

+..
+[AB-ER-PI2019] M. Abbas, A. Ern, N. Pignet.
+   *A Hybrid High-Order method for incremental associative plasticity with small deformations*.
+   Computer Methods in Applied Mechanics and Engineering, 346, 891-912, 2019.

+..
 [AL-CU1991] P. Alart, A. Curnier.
    *A mixed formulation for frictional contact problems prone to newton like solution methods*.
 Comput.
 Methods Appl.
 Mech.
 Engrg.
 92, 353--375, 1991.